Updated: June 9, 2023.

 Let me show you how to do it and share with you a few extra tips.

-Google search operators
+Search PDF: Google search operators

 Google search operators (also known as search parameters) are special commands you type into Google to narrow down your search to get more relevant and satisfying results.